verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 containerized Helidon application, independent of any other in the application.

 In the following example, everything under the `spec:` section is the custom resource YAML file for the containerized Helidon application, as defined by VerrazzanoHelidonWorkload custom resource.
-Including this component reference in your ApplicationConfiguration will result in a new containerized Helidon application being provisioned.
+Including this Component reference in your ApplicationConfiguration will result in a new containerized Helidon application being provisioned.

 ```yaml